TheHarrisButler/my-resume/typst-resume/resume.typ

             Rotational internship between Tier II Technical Support, Engineering, Quality Assurance, and Product Management.
           ],
           [
-            Increased productivity of the quality assurance team by developing and implementing automated API tests using Java and Serenity BDD.
+            Increased productivity of the QA team by developing and implementing automated API tests using Java and Serenity BDD.
           ]
         )
       ],